zdarovich/restful-ethereum-validator/README.md

 ## Design
 - Clients, services implement interfaces to allow easy testing and mocking which is SOLID
 - main.go is the dependency injection entry point
+- requests are lru cached to avoid hitting the same endpoint multiple times

 ## Endpoints
 ### GET /blockreward/{slot}